smithamax/spotify-cli/README.md

 spotify-cli
 ===========

-This package uses currently uses applescript so it will only work on osx.
+This package currently uses applescript so it will only work on osx.

 Maybe once node-libspotify matures we'll use that.